RustScan/RustScan/README.md

 RustScan is one of the first penetration testing tools that aims to be entirely accessible.

-[Most penetration testing tools are not accessible](https://bees.substack.com/p/making-hacking-accessible), which negatively effects the whole industry.
+[Most penetration testing tools are not accessible](https://bees.substack.com/p/making-hacking-accessible), which negatively affects the whole industry.

 RustScan has continuous integration testing that aims to make sure it is accessible, and we are constantly working on ways to improve our accessibility and make sure _everyone_ can use RustScan.